TeddyHuang-00/ScriptInReveal/README.md

    ````

    And this will lead to an unexpected termination of the slides at the `</script>` tag.
 Check through `pnpm docs:dev`

+4. (For comparison) Insert the same code block as above in [intro](./src/intro.md), and it works fine.